 L&I workplace injury insurance rates in Washington State

 The employer rebates depleted the Accident Fund.
 Therefore, L&I implemented an increase to the work injury insurance rate to repair it.
 Business and labor stakeholders on the Worker’s Compensation Advisory Committee (WCAC) decided to do something about it.
 Explicitly, the WCAC established targets to ensure that the reserves in the Washington State Accident Fund will be sufficient to withstand the next recession.
 Thanks to COVID-19, that next recession is already knocking on our door.

 Currently, the Accident Fund is healthy enough to sustain the upcoming recession.
 Interestingly, recent forecasts estimate that the Washington State government faces $8.8B revenue shortfall through 2023.
 That kind of shortfall is going to require cuts.
 Because the Accident fund is healthy, the workers’ compensation system is going to be an easy target for tax cuts.
 Therefore, now more than ever, it’s important to focus and monitor the financial health of the Accident Fund.

-The viewpoint of a workers’ compensation attorney
+Cost of living adjustment: Viewpoint of a workers’ compensation attorney

 Our (currently) healthy workers’ compensation ecosystem provides a critical safety net for working families.
 That safety net prevents financial ruin when catastrophe strikes.
 For that reason, we must actively resist the kinds of Accident Fund depletion that we saw in 1999, 2000, and 2007.